weecology/data-sharing-paper/data_sharing_ms.md

 Note that a blank involves entering nothing, it is not a space, so if you use this option make sure you aren't missing any hidden spaces.
 If you are going to be working primarily in R, and are not going to be using a relational database, using NA makes the most sense, as long as you are not also using NA as an abbreviation (e.g., North America, Nambia, sodium, etc.) .
 If you are working with SQL, a blank or NULL is the best option.
-We recommend against using numerical values to indicates nulls (e.g., 999, -999, etc.) because they often require an extra step to remove from analyses and can be accidentally included in calculations.
+We recommend against using numerical values to indicate nulls (e.g., 999, -999, etc.) because they often require an extra step to remove from analyses and can be accidentally included in calculations.
 We also recommend against using non-standard text indications (e.g., No data, ND, missing, ---) because they can cause issues with software that requires consistent data types within columns).
-Whichever null value that you use, only use one, you use it consistently throughout the data set, and it clearly in the metadata.
+Whichever null value that you use, only use one, you use it consistently throughout the data set, and indicate it clearly in the metadata.

 Table #.
 This table contains information on commonly used null values and provides a recommendation as to use.
 Null values are indicated as being a null value for specific software if they work consistently and correctly with that software.